cjbooms/fabrikt/README.md

 </dependency>
 ```

+## Features

-The library currently has support for:
+The library currently has support for generating:

 * **Jackson annotated data classes**
 * **Spring MVC annotated controllers**
 * **Service interfaces**
 * **OkHttp Client** - with the option for a resilience4j fault-tolerance wrapper

+## Examples

+The test directory forms a living documentation full of [code examples](src/test/resources/examples) generated from different OpenApi3 permutations.

 ## Configuration